Skip to content

 brew tap szabobogdan3/lash https://gitlab.com/szabobogdan3/homebrew-lash

-brew install lash
+brew install lash-shell

 The first line tells Homebrew where to find lash.
 The second line installs it.